-- One final study found that rosacea flared due to B6 & B12 supplements, but would quickly diminish after quitting the supplements
+- A final study found that rosacea flared due to B6 and B12 supplements, but would quickly diminish after quitting the supplements.

 Supplements that have B vitamins often contain them in extremely high amounts – upwards of 400-500 times the recommended daily value.
 This is really dangerous for acne.
 Instead, opt to get them through your diet:

 - Eating spinach, chicken, sweet potatoes, salmon, beef, or turkey on a semi-regular basis will provide more than enough vitamin B6.

 - Supplementing with beef liver capsules or occasionally eating sardines, salmon, beef, and eggs will easily keep your B12’s covered.